From Production Envelopes to Executable Schedules: Sound Constructive Refinement for High-Mix Manufacturing: Proposed Method

 To incorporate mold stability and workload balancing considerations, we capture daily mold changes via the binary variation measure:

-where $\Delta_{m,d}=1$ indicates a mold change relative to the preceding day.
+where $\widetilde{\Delta}_{m,d}=1$ whenever the installed mold state of machine $m$ differs from the preceding day, including mold replacement, installation, or removal.
 Although mold changes were implicitly penalized in the planning stage through the construction of $C^{\text{eff}}_{m,d}$, the scheduling layer seeks to further reduce unnecessary fluctuations when multiple feasible allocations exist.

-In practice, the daily schedule is generated by a lightweight heuristic that orders tasks by due-date urgency, favors mold-continuous assignments to reduce $\Delta_{m,d}$, and adjusts allocations to satisfy the capacity constraint~(\ref{eq:sched-capacity}) while remaining consistent with the mid-term production plan.
+In practice, the daily schedule is generated by a lightweight heuristic that orders tasks by due-date urgency, favors mold-continuous assignments to reduce $\widetilde{\Delta}_{m,d}$, and adjusts allocations to satisfy the capacity constraint~(\ref{eq:sched-capacity}) while remaining consistent with the mid-term production plan.
 This yields an executable per-machine schedule that preserves mold stability and maintains feasible daily workloads across heterogeneous machines.